David Verney, 21st Baron Willoughby de Broke

-Leopold David Verney, 21st Baron Willoughby de Broke, DL, FRSA, FRGS (born 14 September 1938), is a British hereditary peer and member of the House of Lords.
+Leopold David Verney, 21st Baron Willoughby de Broke, DL, FRSA, FRGS (born 14 September 1938), is a British hereditary peer and former member of the House of Lords.

 Early life

 Leopold David Verney was born on 14 September 1938.
 The only son of John Verney, 20th Baron Willoughby de Broke and Rachel Wrey, Verney was educated at Le Rosey in Switzerland and at New College, Oxford where he studied modern languages (BA, then Oxbridge MA).

 Career

-He inherited his father's title in 1986 and is one of the 90 hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999; originally elected a Conservative peer, he defected to the UK Independence Party (UKIP) in January 2007, making him one of only four UKIP members at Westminster.
+He inherited his father's title in 1986 and was one of the 90 hereditary peers elected to remain in the House of Lords after the passing of the House of Lords Act 1999; originally elected a Conservative peer, he defected to the UK Independence Party (UKIP) in January 2007, making him one of only four UKIP members at Westminster.

 Since 1992, he has been Chairman of the St Martin's Theatre Company Ltd. - the building of the St Martin's Theatre was commissioned by his grandfather.
 From 1999 to 2004, he was President of the Heart of England Tourist Board.

 From 1990 to 2004, Willoughby de Broke was Patron of the Warwickshire Association of Boys' Clubs and from 2005 to the present has been Chairman of the Warwickshire Hunt.
 Since 2002 he has been a governor of the Royal Shakespeare Theatre and also since 2002 the president of the Warwickshire branch of the Campaign to Protect Rural England.
 He is a Fellow of the Royal Society of Arts (FRSA) and of the Royal Geographical Society (FRGS).

-On 19 November 2009, Willoughby de Broke introduced the Constitutional Reform Bill 2009-10 into the House of Lords, with clauses to repeal the European Communities Act 1972 and the Human Rights Act 1998, to reduce the powers of the House of Commons and government, to reduce MPs' pay, and to give more power to local authorities.
+On 19 November 2009, Willoughby de Broke introduced the Constitutional Reform Bill 2009–10 into the House of Lords, with clauses to repeal the European Communities Act 1972 and the Human Rights Act 1998, to reduce the powers of the House of Commons and government, to reduce MPs' pay, and to give more power to local authorities.

 On 29 May 2012, Willoughby de Broke introduced the Referendum (European Union) Bill 2012–13 to the House of Lords, to make provision for the holding of a referendum on the United Kingdom's continued membership of the European Union, on the same day as the next General Election.

 He left UKIP in the autumn of 2018.
+On 9 July 2024, his membership of the House of Lords was revoked under the terms of the House of Lords Reform Act 2014, due to non-attendance for a whole session, triggering a by-election to replace him.